 Jorie Emory is an artist, nonprofit professional, and educator who works at the intersection of art, environment, and community.
-She is Director of Community Strategies at River Network, a national river and watershed conservation NGO, where she leads a range of cross-organizational activities, including fundraising and conference planning for River Rally, an annual gathering of watershed professionals.
+She is a producer for the Wild & Scenic Film Festival at the South Yuba River Citizens League.
 In the studio, Jorie is a textile artist, working predominately in weaving and natural dyeing to explore sense of place.
 She has exhibited her work nationally and has been awarded residencies at the Santa Fe Art Institute and the Prairie Center for the Arts.
 Jorie earned a Ph.D. in Arts Administration, Education, and Policy from the Ohio State University.
 Her research interests are community engagement and environmental art.

 In years of involvement with community outreach, Juliet has managed multi-million dollar projects to benefit under-served communities and businesses throughout the Bay Area.
 As Executive Director of the Urban Habitat program she successfully transitioned this San Francisco based non-profit organization into a $2 million national leader.
 Juliet has been a Commissioner of SFPUC and served on numerous other national, regional and local boards and committees.
 She’s currently a member of the President’s White House Advisory Council on Faith-based and Neighborhood Partnerships, Environment and Climate Change Taskforce.
 Juliet received her Masters of Science in Business Administration at San Francisco State University with an emphasis in Environmental and Urban Studies.